Optum/runiac/examples/azure-hello-world/README.md

-# Basic Terrascale Examples for Azure
+# Basic runiac Examples for Azure

-This example will provide a simple starting point for working with Terrascale and deploying resources into a Microsoft Azure subscription.
+This example will provide a simple starting point for working with runiac and deploying resources into a Microsoft Azure subscription.

 The following steps assume you are running on a Linux or macOS system, but the process will most likely be similar on Windows.